Low Carb Pumpkin Pie Makes the Holidays Happier

 Well, if you’re following a low-carb diet or pushing away the bread and sugar, but still want the comfort of childhood’s best Fall memory, pumpkin pie, this is for you!
 This recipe has 7 net carbs and you take a glance at the full nutrition breakdown at the recipe.

-We have a lot of pumpkin recipes around here, and this is a great addition to the pumpkin party.
+We have a lot of low carb pumpkin recipes around here, and this is a great addition to the pumpkin party.

 This low-carb pumpkin pie is free of grains, sugar, and gluten yet you’ll want to eat a second piece even if you aren’t following any specific plan.